handsontable/hyperformula/README.md

 ## Basic usage

 You can use the following script to process a CSV file with formulas and output a CSV file with values.
-If you want to compare results of our engine with values computed by another spreadsheet, you can use the second script.
+If you want to compare results of our engine with values computed by another spreadsheet, you can use the seconds script.

 ### Config file